What are the benefits of having a will?

 Bereavement is a stressful time for people and when it comes to what to do with your effects, you will want to reduce the number of decisions that your beneficiaries would need to make.
 If you know that certain items, such as your home or any antiques, are likely to cause an argument over what should happen to them on your death, consider making a clear path for them in your will to avoid this.
 Other arguments settled can be on the subject of your end of life care (through a living will) and burial arrangements.

 If you have a will, there will be less work involved for your executor(s), which means that it will all be settled a lot sooner and will cause less stress for your loved ones, while they are dealing with bereavement.

-Provides care for your dependants
+Provides care for your dependents

-If you have dependants, such as children (or even pets), you will be able to appoint legal guardians for them through your will.
-This way, you can make sure that the people or person you trust the most to take care of them will be the one or ones with whom your dependants will be living.
+If you have dependents, such as children (or even pets), you will be able to appoint legal guardians for them through your will.
+This way, you can make sure that the people or person you trust the most to take care of them will be the one or ones with whom your dependents will be living.
 Without a will, they may go to someone who may not be who you intended or spend time in foster care while it is all sorted out.

 Protects vulnerable beneficiaries